At Tomorrow.io, the Space & Sensors team is pushing the boundaries of satellite hardware, advancing weather intelligence to new heights.

 - Generating and verifying satellite schedules

-“The hardware I work on the most is our flatsat, a flat satellite system that mimics our on-orbit satellites for testing purposes.
-It allows us to test operations on the ground before sending commands to space, ensuring everything works as expected,” explains Sophia.
+The team works with a ground-based system called a “flatsat,” which mimics our on-orbit satellites for testing purposes.
+This allows them to test operations on the ground before sending commands to space, ensuring everything works as expected.

-Just like our satellites, they need to be operational.
+“Being a mission operations engineer is kind of like managing the uptime of an app,” explains a team member.
+“Just like our satellites, they need to be operational.
 So we constantly are making sure our satellites are functioning and they’re operating as we expect.”

-- Developing hardware for scientific missions
+- Develops hardware for scientific missions

-- Ensuring hardware reliability in space environments
+- Ensures hardware reliability in space environments

 What is ARENA?

-“Arena is a software-defined radar system, very flexible and configurable, used for various missions, including scientific and defense applications.
-Its high-performance hardware and adaptability make it an essential component for our customers,” says Frank.
+Arena is a software-defined radar system, very flexible and configurable, used for various missions, including scientific and defense applications.
+Its high-performance hardware and adaptability make it an essential component for our customers.

 Contributions to Tomorrow.io’s Mission

 Each member of the Space & Sensors team contributes uniquely to Tomorrow.io’s mission of revolutionizing weather intelligence.
 Their work ensures high data quality, which is essential for accurate weather forecasting and modeling.
-From Brad’s focus on reliability and data quality to Kodie’s innovative hardware solutions, Emma’s intuition-driven calibrations, and Frank’s precise engineering, the team’s collective efforts drive our mission forward.

 Why Tomorrow.io Stands Out